home-assistant/home-assistant.io/source/_components/insteon_local.markdown

 ha_version: 0.36
 ---

-The `insteon_local` component is depreciated and has been replaced by the [Insteon] component.
+The `insteon_local` component is deprecated and has been replaced by the [Insteon] component.

-[Insteon] /component/insteon
+[Insteon]: /component/insteon/